Small Group Tours

 A once-in-a-lifetime Ireland group tour

 Want to discover the real Ireland?
-Well, that is exactly what you will get with our breathtaking 13-day journey through the most spectacular landscapes of Ireland’s wild Atlantic coastline.
+Well, that is exactly what you will get with our breathtaking 6-day journey through the most spectacular landscapes of Ireland’s wild Atlantic coastline.
 This is an Ireland and Northern Ireland tour with everything you could ever want from an Ireland tour — and plenty more hidden gems to discover!
 For even more options, check out our Ireland tour packages or check out our private guided tours of Ireland if you’d like to have more control over your Irish adventure!

 Jump aboard an adventure of a lifetime as we explore the ecological wonders of the Emerald Isle and learn about Ireland’s fascinating history.
 On this Ireland vacation tour, we will take you off the beaten track; you’ll see Ireland’s legendary landscapes and meet our famously friendly people.
-For something a little shorter than this epic vacation, check out our 5-day Wild West Ireland Tour.

-Our journey commences in Dublin and brings us from the wild Atlantic Way in the south-east of Ireland, all the way to the incomparable Giant’s Causeway in Northern Ireland.
+Our journey commences in Dublin and brings you from the wild Atlantic Way in the west of Ireland, all the way to the incomparable Giant’s Causeway in Northern Ireland.
 Explore the sheer magnificence of Ireland’s wild coastline, from its spectacular peninsulas and pristine beaches to its idyllic villages and bustling towns.
-We’re not called Wild N Happy for nothing, so you can look forward to some wilder activities on this Ireland group tour, with everything from kayaking on the lakes of Killarney and hiking the Ring of Kerry, to exploring the Cliffs of Moher and the weird, wild, and wonderful Burren, which has a landscape that can only really be compared to the surface of the Moon!
+We’re not called Wild N Happy for nothing, so you can look forward to some wilder activities on this Ireland group tour, with everything from kayaking, cycling and hiking!
 With Wild N Happy, you won’t just sit on a bus as you do on many other small group tours of Ireland – you will get to experience the real Ireland.
-There is plenty of information about the tour’s highlights and itinerary below, but please get in touch if you have any questions!

 Heuston Station, Saint John’s Road West, Dublin